TAP’s shareholding is comprised of BP (20%), SOCAR (20%), Snam S.p.A. (20%), Fluxys (19%), Enagás (16%) and Axpo (5%).

 Enagás is Spain’s leading natural gas transmission company and technical manager of the Spanish gas system.
 In Spain it operates 11,000 km of gas pipeline, five regasification plants and three strategic storage plants.

-The company is present in Mexico, Chile, Peru, TAP and Sweden.
+The company is present in Mexico, Chile, Peru, TAP and Greece.
 In Mexico it owns 40% of the TLA Altamira regasification plant and in the development and now operation and management of gas pipelines and compressor stations, while in Chile it is the majority shareholder in the GNL Quintero terminal.
 The company has been present in Peru since 2014 through two strategic assets: Transportadora de Gas del Perú (TgP), with a 28.94% stake; and Compañía Operadora de Gas del Amazonas (Coga), with a 51% of its shares.
-In March 2015, Enagás acquired a 50% stake in Swedegas, the company which owns and operates Sweden's entire high-pressure gas pipeline network.
+Enagás is part of the consortium that acquired the 66% of the Greek gas operator DESFA.

 The Axpo Group produces, trades and distributes energy reliably in Switzerland and in over 30 countries throughout Europe.
 Around 4,500 employees combine the expertise from 100 years of climate-friendly power production with innovative strength for a sustainable energy future.
 Axpo is an international leader in energy trading and in the development of tailor-made energy solutions for its customers.